 I come into the process with a clear idea of who the person is, and don’t get swayed by a charming personality or amazing sense of humour.
 It helps, of course, but banter alone does not a top salesperson make!

 The first thing you want to know is: does the sales model that your candidate has been working in, have the same ingredients as the one you have?
 Does the way they’ve been selling match the way you need them to be selling?

 What a salesperson is doing every single day can become a really ingrained mindset.
-That’s hard to shift, because inbound and outbound selling are completely different.
+That’s hard to shift because inbound and outbound selling is completely different.